- File format and geometry

 Centers of population

-NHGIS provides point files representing the 2000 and 2010 centers of population for states, counties, census tracts, and block groups.
-NHGIS derived these points from the U.S. Census Bureau's Centers of Population for 2010 and 2000.
+NHGIS provides point files representing the 2000, 2010, and 2020 centers of population for states, counties, census tracts, and block groups.
+NHGIS derived these points from the U.S. Census Bureau's Centers of Population.

 Each point represents the mean center of population within the corresponding area, computed as an average of census block locations, weighted by block population, using a simple spherical model of the Earth surface.
 As described in the Census Bureau's Centers of Population Computation documentation: "The center of population is the point at which an imaginary, weightless, rigid, and flat (no elevation effects) surface representation of [a geographic area] would balance if weights of identical size were placed on it so that each weight represented the location [of] one person."